Assistant Director of Clinical Research

-Preferred Qualifications: Five or more years of hands-on comprehensive experience drafting, negotiating, and finalizing clinical trial agreements, confidentiality agreements, and other clinical research-related awards with industry, non-profit, state, and Federal sponsors.
+Five or more years of hands-on comprehensive experience drafting, negotiating, and finalizing clinical trial agreements, confidentiality agreements, and other clinical research-related awards with industry, non-profit, state, and Federal sponsors.

 Avanced knowledge of intellectual property principles, policies, regulations, practices and the technical and legal issues affecting the protection, use and exploitation of intellectual property.

 Advanced ability to develop and maintain effective working relationships within a diverse, multicultural, environment.

 Advanced ability to identify complex problems and implement appropriate solutions.